zhubao315/learn-agentic-ai/00_openai_agents/readme.md

 - **Tracing & Observability:**
   The SDK includes integrated tracing capabilities that allow developers to visualize and debug the flow of an agent’s actions.
 This is particularly useful for monitoring complex workflows and optimizing performance.

+This minimalist approach makes the SDK approachable for newcomers while providing enough flexibility for experienced developers to build sophisticated systems.
+The built-in tracing capabilities further enhance the development experience by making it easy to visualize, debug, and evaluate agent workflows.

 ---